Congressional District # 01

 Wurtsmith has operated since 1923 under several different names, beginning as a subsidiary of Selfridge Field, called Camp Skeel.
 Until World War II, Camp Skeel was used for gunnery practice, winter maneuvers, and aircraft landings.
 According to The Emergency War Order, the primary mission of the base was to maintain full readiness to conduct strategic bombing operations worldwide.
 Support activities at the base included aircraft and vehicle maintenance, bombardment crew and unit training, and air refueling support.
 The base was renamed Oscoda Army Air Field when the Continental Air Command began using it as a transient aircraft stopover.
 In 1953, the base was renamed back to Wurtsmith Air Force Base, and the present runway and taxiway configurations were established in 1959.
 In 1960, Wurtsmith AFB came under the command of the U.S. Air Force Strategic Air Command, and several air refueling squadrons were established.
 In 1977, the base mission was expanded to include the B-52 heavy, long-range bomber.
 Wurtsmith AFB was officially closed on June 30, 1993 under the Base Realignment and Closure Act (BRAC).

 Site ResponsibilityThe site is being addressed through federal actions.
 The Air Force has the lead responsibility at the site.
-Primary oversight of the cleanup actions at Wurtsmith AFB is provided by the Michigan Department of Environmental Quality (MDEQ), with US EPA providing support.
+Primary oversight of the cleanup actions at Wurtsmith AFB is provided by the Michigan Department of Environmental Quality (MDEQ).

 Threats and Contaminants